RichardBlessmann/Spotify2MP3/README.md

 Keep in mind that the following scripts will work on ALL the Playlists in the folder.

 ### Step 2: CSV Files into a understandable format.
 Actually it's not that important to do this step.
 I just added it beacause i think the data Exportify gives you is overflowing and not that clear to comprehend.
-So i jst reduced the CSV File into 3 different Categories per Song. `Song Title`, `Interpret` and `Album Title`.
+So i just reduced the CSV File into 3 different Categories per Song. `Song Title`, `Interpret` and `Album Title`.

-To do that you can run the first script provided in the repo.
+To do that you can run the first script provided in the repo `1ReorganizeCSVFiles`.
 To be able to execute the repo you need several libraries installed.
 If you are using [PyCharm](https://www.jetbrains.com/pycharm/download/?section=windows) as IDE these can be installed in the IDE after executing the script.
 If not you need to manually install the needed packages using:
 ```
 py -m pip install pandas
 py -m pip install youtube-search-python